How did the founders of iBahn reach the point where they decide to launch the startup?

 Chopra: We incorporated iBahn in May 2016.
 We have been fine-tuning our thoughts, developing proof of concepts, and tinkering with the prototypes right till September.
 Then, we actually concluded that we had something serious on our hands.
 Later, we raised private equity funding from Sequoia Capital India Advisors.
 We moved into our offices around January and started hiring people to build our team.

-“We don’t think we would ever wear a T-shirt to office at Philips”
+“We don’t think we would ever wear a T-shirt to the office at Philips”

 How are you building up the new organisation?